 Vida Heydarian Gender Justice Award

 To be awarded to a graduate student enrolled in the M.A., Ph.D., or Collaborative Program in Women and Gender Studies.
 Preference will be given to individuals who demonstrate a commitment to social justice scholarship and regional, international, and transnational community-based themes.
 Further preference will be given to students working on Middle East issues.
 Recipients must be in good academic standing and have demonstrated financial need as determined by OTSS guidelines.
 Under OTSS, financial need and Ontario residency as well as Canadian citizenship, Permanent resident or Protected persons status is a requirement for this award.
-Students must complete an OSOTF needs assessment form and the OSOTF II/OTSS form.
-These forms are available from Marian Reed in the WGSI Program Office.
+Students must complete an OSOTF Financial Need Assessment Form and the OSOTF II/OTSS Form.

 City of Toronto Women’s Studies Graduate Scholarship